It is a reproductive technology used mainly for infertility treatments; it is also known as fertility treatment.

 Embryo transfers for purposes of gestational surrogacy are also covered.

-Publicly funded in vitro fertilization treatments are limited (between one and three treatments depend on the criteria) and are subject to substantial waiting lists, which depend on the local health financing region, which increases the potential inequity of health care support. assisted reproductive technology throughout the country.
+Publicly funded in vitro fertilization treatments are limited (between one and three treatments depending on the criteria) and are subject to substantial waiting lists, which rely on the local health financing region, which increases the potential inequity of health care support.
+Assisted reproductive technology throughout the country.

-Infertility tests through blood tests can be covered with public funds, however, in the absence of explicit gynecological complications, additional investigations may not be covered publicly.
+Infertility tests through blood tests can be covered with public funds; however, additional investigations may not be covered publicly in the absence of explicit gynecological complications.

 Research such as a hysterosalpingogram may be covered, but the waiting list may exceed six weeks, while a private-source sonohysterogram may cost $ NZ900 but is available.